Here Comes Trouble Audiobook By Michael Moore cover art

 Here Comes Trouble

-De: Michael Moore
+By: Michael Moore

-Narrado por: Michael Moore
+Narrated by: Michael Moore

 "I had an unusually large-sized head, though this was not uncommon for a baby in the Midwest.
-The craniums in our part of the country were designed to leave a little extra room for the brain to grow in case one day we found ourselves exposed to something we didn't understand, like a foreign language, or a salad".
+The craniums in our part of the country were designed to leave a little extra room for the brain to grow in case one day we found ourselves exposed to something we didn't understand, like a foreign language, or a salad."

-Michael Moore - Oscar-winning filmmaker, best-selling author, the nation's unofficial provocateur laureate-is back, this time taking on an entirely new role, that of his own meta-Forest Gump.
+Michael Moore-Oscar-winning filmmaker, bestselling author, the nation's unofficial provocateur laureate-is back, this time taking on an entirely new role, that of his own meta-Forest Gump.

 And none of that even comes close to the night the friendly priest at the seminary decides to show him how to perform his own exorcism.

-Capturing the zeitgeist of the past 50 years, yet deeply personal and unflinchingly honest, Here Comes Trouble takes listeners on an unforgettable, take-no-prisoners ride through the life and times of Michael Moore.
+Capturing the zeitgeist of the past fifty years, yet deeply personal and unflinchingly honest, Here Comes Trouble takes readers on an unforgettable, take-no-prisoners ride through the life and times of Michael Moore.
 No one will come away from this book without a sense of surprise about the Michael Moore most of us didn't know.
 Alternately funny, eye-opening, and moving, it's a book he has been writing-and living-his entire life.

 If you could sum up Here Comes Trouble in three words, what would they be?